Jeffrey Epstein accuser sues Prince Andrew for sexual assault | DW | 09.08.2021

 Giuffre said the prince abused her several times, including once in the London home of Ghislaine Maxwell when she was forced by Maxwell and Epstein to have sex with the royal against her will.

-Giuffre said the British royal also abused her at Epstein's mansion in New York, and on a private island that Epstein owned in the US Virgin Islands.
+Giuffre said Prince Andrew also abused her at Epstein's mansion in New York, and on a private island that Epstein owned in the US Virgin Islands.

-The official complaint accused Andrew of battery and intentional infliction of emotional distress.
+The official complaint accused the British royal of battery and intentional infliction of emotional distress.
 It seeks unspecified compensatory and punitive damages.

-Prince Andrew denied having sex with Giuffre during an interview with the BBC in 2019.

 Maxwell, who is not a defendant in this case, has pleaded not guilty to sex trafficking charges and Epstein committed suicide a month after being arrested on the same charges.